-Hunter spring is somewhat less impressive but nevertheless, this is a giant spring.
+Hunter Spring is somewhat less impressive than many of the large springs of Florida but nevertheless, this is a giant spring.
 It flows upwards from a conical depression.
 The diameter of this depression is around 64 m, depth – 4 m.
 The bottom is sandy but near the vent is exposed limestone.
-Bottom of the spring is covered with filamentous algae – sad consequences of the pollution.
+The bottom of the spring is covered with filamentous algae – sad consequences of the pollution.

 There are two more fairly powerful springs at the head of this side creek – House Spring and Jurassic Spring.